-The Company has determined that one of its mining properties, namely Rose Lithium-Tantalum, has economically recoverable ore reserves, based on results announced on press release dated June 13, 2022 with an effective date of May 27, 2022.
-As at May 31, 2022, the Company determined that it was still in exploration stage with respect to its Rose Lithium-Tantalum property because it has not yet obtained all the required financing and permits to start the construction and development phase of the Rose Lithium-Tantalum Project.
+The Company has determined that one of its mining properties, namely Rose Lithium-Tantalum, has economically recoverable ore reserves.
+As at August 31, 2022, the Company determined that it was still in the exploration stage with respect to its Rose Lithium-Tantalum property, because it has not yet obtained all the required financing and permits to start the construction and development phase of the Rose Lithium-Tantalum Project.
 The Company has not yet determined whether its other properties have economically recoverable ore reserves.

-The exploration and development of mineral deposits involve significant financial risks.
+The exploration and development of mineral deposits involves significant financial risks.
 The success of the Company will be influenced by a number of factors, including exploration and extraction risks, regulatory issues, environmental regulations and other regulations as well as available financing.